Inter Milan v Lazio Tips Ov 1.5 Won

 Suggestions on how to express your anger in healthy ways include:

-· If you feel out of control, walk away from the situation temporarily, until you cool down.
+control, walk away from the situation temporarily, until you cool down.

-· Recognise and accept the emotion as normal and part of life.
+the emotion as normal and part of life.

-· Try to pinpoint the exact reasons why you feel angry.
+exact reasons why you feel angry.

-· Do something physical, such as going for a run or playing sport.
+such as going for a run or playing sport.

 Suggestions for long-term anger management